Luric70/ScriptingCSE/README.md

 Catalog of some assignments completed for my Uni's scripting class.
 Includes python, ruby and bash code.

-No code that includes provided templates from class will be uploaded.
+Excludes any code that includes provided templates from class